Empathy: a definition

 By now, you know that developing these skills will certainly help improve your social and emotional intelligence quotients.

-If you want to improve this important skill, book a free 15-minute consultation with me.
+If you want to improve this important skill, book a free consultation with me.
 After the call, you will get a follow-up email with my proposed plan of action.